 A preliminary breath test is when a driver blows into a Breathalyzer.
 The results of this test are not admissible in court, but they could give the officer cause to bring the driver in to the police station for a mandatory breath test.
 Breathalyzers are often not properly calibrated.
 Many have been improperly arrested and convicted because of a malfunctioning or inaccurate Breathalyzer.

 The attorneys at Alpert Schreyer, LLC have had a successful track record defending the rights of residents.
 Our DUI defense lawyers thoroughly understand the procedures involved in a DUI arrest.
 Our experience in the administration of breath tests and field sobriety tests will give your case an edge.
 If you or a loved one is facing DUI charges in Lexington Park, please contact our office to find out how we can help.
-Calling us for that free consultation is your first step to fighting these serious charges against you.
+Calling us for that free case evaluation is your first step to fighting these serious charges against you.

 Lexington Park, MD 20653